justinclift/goir1/README.md

 ## Compiling the bitcode to WebAssembly

-Using clang to generate WebAssembly seems like it works, though even with `-Os` the resulting file seems to have several text strings included.
+Using clang to generate WebAssembly works, with the resulting wasm able to be processed by [wabt](https://github.com/WebAssembly/wabt).

-Unsure yet if this is really a valid wasm file, and if those text strings could be omitted or reduced.

 ```
 $ clang --compile -Os --target=wasm32-unknown-unknown-wasm -o goir1.wasm goir1.bc